Why Do I Need to Go to Film School?

 Interestingly, even if you go to film school, you’ll probably only get the first part covered—education.
 You’ll still need to figure out experience and connections on your own.

-In recent years, though, an alternative learning method has been gaining popularity in the film community: the mentor-apprentice approach.
+In recent years, though, an alternative learning method has been gaining popularity in the film community: the mentor-extern approach.
 This type of film school (Film Connection, for example) effectively covers all three bases by placing students as apprentices inside real film production houses, where they learn the skills by participating in real projects.
 Industry pros like this method because most of them believe it’s best to learn film on the set, anyhow—plus, it costs considerably less money than most film schools.

 The bottom line is if you can get an education, experience and connections on your own, you’ll be on your way to a film career without film school.
-If you can’t cover these bases, the mentor-apprentice approach might be an excellent alternative.
+If you can’t cover these bases, the mentor-extern approach might be an excellent alternative.